electron/trop/docs/manual-backports.md

 # Manual Backports

 When `trop` fails to backport your PR (trust us it tried its best) you need to backport the PR manually.
-You can do this by cherry-picking the commits in the PR yourself locally and pushing up a new branch.
+You can do this by cherry-picking the commits in the PR yourself locally and pushing up a new branch or using a [`build-tools` command](#build-tools-backport-command).

 When you create PR for a manual backport, the body of the backport PR must contain: